 Peas, pumpkin and potato all puree up well and add a creaminess, without all the cream.
-Otherwise a chunky vegetable soup is the perfect way to clean out your fridge at the end of the week before your next shop (and that’s the weeks lunches sorted too!)
+Otherwise, a chunky vegetable soup is a perfect way to clean out your fridge at the end of the week before your next shop (and that’s the week lunches sorted too!)

 Many of us eat rice, it’s an easily digestible carb, easy to make in bulk and fairly plain in taste.
 But it can be repetitive too and keeping things exciting and interesting is a good way to help you stay on track.